 You can do it, I know you can, but you need to take the first couple of steps.
 Don’t forget that fear and excitement are very similar emotions.

-I want to thank my mom, sister, and some Disney Cast Member for a few of the photos.
+I want to thank my mom, sister, and some Disney Cast members for a few photos.

 For more information on riding Amtrak, check out this page to start your search.

-If you do not find what you are looking for there, feel free to let me know how I might be able to help.
+If you do not find what you are looking for there, please let me know how I might help.